baby eating newspaper

 How do I ask you a question?

 Please make sure it's okay with your mom or dad, then you can email me.
 You can also write me the old-fashioned way with an envelope and a stamp.
-Please include a self-addressed stamped envelope for my reply.
 Here's the address: